CMM-25/a3/README.md

 **Note:** To streamline working on a remote server, checkout [VS code's remote development plugin](https://code.visualstudio.com/docs/remote/ssh).

-**Note:** The folder `cmm-animrl` is always synced inside and out of the docker.
+**Note:** The folder `a3` is always synced inside and out of the docker.
 So if you change the branch outside, your files inside the docker also change.

 ## f.
 Weights & Biases
 You can monitor the training process using the Weights & Biases dashboard.